goschtl/zope/z3c.dobbin/trunk/src/z3c/dobbin/README.txt

     ...         title=u"Title",
     ...         default=u"")

-We can then fabricate an instance that implements this interface by using the ``create`` method.
+We can now fabricate instances that implement this interface by using the ``create`` method.
+This is a shorthand for setting up the mapper and creating an instance using its factory.

     >>> from z3c.dobbin.factory import create
     >>> album = create(IAlbum)